Group of students outside talking.

 Program Curriculum

-• As an environmental science major, you can take 17 courses in ecology, chemistry, biology, and geography.
-In addition, you may specialize in areas that include resource conservation, environmental policy and the effects of toxic materials.
+• As an environmental science major, you can take 16 courses in ecology, chemistry, biology, and geography.
+In addition, you may take courses in areas that include resource conservation, environmental policy and the effects of toxic materials.
 This academic discipline prepares graduates for a career in teaching, law, government agencies, industry, the health sciences or graduate school.

 ENV 150 Introduction to Environmental Science